 "Fearless seekers and synthesizers of disparate instruments and cultures” —Toronto Star

-duoJalal’s performance at MIT focuses on work from their latest album, The Rumi Experience—designed to cultivate “sama,” or deep listening—combining Rumi’s poetry with commissioned works by composers Evan Ziporyn and Lev Zhurbin.
+duoJalal’s performance at MIT focused on work from their album, The Rumi Experience—designed to cultivate “sama,” or deep listening—combining Rumi’s poetry with commissioned works by composers Evan Ziporyn and Lev Zhurbin.
 The Rumi Experience premiered at the Williams Center in Easton, PA and included a new work composed by Evan Ziporyn and coupled spoken Rumi poetry with each work.

 Thursday, February 23, 2017 / 5:00-6:00pm

 Lewis Music Library, 14E-109